VAT Guide Austria • 2026

 VAT registration in Austria – when is it mandatory?

-Our observations show that in 95% of cases, a VAT number in Austria is issued within 7-8 weeks.
+Our observations show that in 95% of cases, a VAT number in Austria is assigned within 7-8 weeks.
 Therefore, it's worth planning this process well in advance – before you make your first taxable transaction in Austria.

 VAT number in Austria – what does it look like?